 If passed, the new legislation will apply to protected disclosures made on or after 1 July 2018, including disclosures about events occurring before that date.
 Whistleblowers will also have access to compensation and enhanced protection against victimisation after 1 July 2018, regardless of when the disclosure was made.

-Public companies and large private companies that fail to set up internal whistleblower policies before 1 January 2019 risk facing penalties of up to 60 penalty units ($12,600).
+Public companies and large private companies that fail to set up internal whistleblower policies before 1 January 2019 risk facing penalties of up to 60 penalty units (currently $63,000 for a body corporate).
 ASIC will have the power to exempt a class of entities from complying with this requirement.

 What are the proposed changes?

 When first introduced in 2004, Australia’s whistleblowing regime was praised.
 However, it has failed to keep pace with globalisation, increasingly complicated corporate structures and societal and government expectations.